InTandemDevTeam/Intandem-Registration-Project/README.md

 ### To avoid any database-realted errors

-Run the following two commands in the NuGet Package Manager (PMC) in Visual Studio 2019 (found in Tools > NuGet Package Manager > Package Manger Console)
+Run the following command in the NuGet Package Manager (PMC) in Visual Studio 2019 (found in Tools > NuGet Package Manager > Package Manger Console)

-    PM> Update-Database -Context InTandemRegistrationPortal.Models.InTandemRegistrationPortalContext
+    PM> Update-Database

+This command will create the database that this web application uses

+If you encounter any database-realted errors, you may drop the database by using the folliwing command in the PMC to see if it fixes the error

-    PM> Update-Database -Context InTandemRegistrationPortal.Data.ApplicationDbContext
+    PM> Drop-Database

-These two commands will create two different databases each based around the two different data contexts in this project.
-Note that this will create two databases, one with the project name as the title and one with aspnet prefixed with the project title.
-The latter is the database that is being actively used and changed by the project.

 In order to be able to deploy this web application the **Expressive Attributes** package must be installed Run the following command to install it in the Package Manager Console\